 A. Yes.
-In the 13-452 Docket5, and again in the 16-023 Docket6, one of the many reasons cited for support of a FBR Plan was that it could minimize future overall rate increases to consumers, and I believe Southern Pioneer achieved that objective yet again by submitting its first annual 34.5 kV FBR filing that provides for a slight overall decrease.
-I believe the first year results, when coupled with Southern Pioneer's 3-year DSC-FBR Plan results, are not only commendable, but they also lend credibility to the FBR ratemaking process by stabilizing LADS and retail rates to Southern Pioneer ratepayers and bringing regulatory certainty to Southern Pioneer and its lender.
-While it is impossible to predict what will occur in the remaining two years of the 34.5 kV FBR Plan, the ability to react to the current financial and commodity market conditions being experienced by Southern Pioneer using an annual formula-based rate approach rather traditional rate case filings provides significant benefits to Southern Pioneer and its consumers, which is exactly what was intended when seeking to implement the 34.5 kV FBR Plan.
+In the 13-452 Docket, one of the many reasons cited for support of a DSC-FBR Plan was that it could minimize future overall rate increases to consumers.
+I believe Southern Pioneer achieved that objective yet again by submitting its third annual update filing that provides for a slight overall increase in the third year of the Plan.
+I believe the third year results are not only commendable, but they also lend credibility to the DSC-FBR ratemaking process by stabilizing retail rates to Southern Pioneer ratepayers and bringing regulatory certainty to Southern Pioneer and its lender.
+While it is impossible to predict what will occur in the remaining two years of the DSC-FBR Plan, the ability to react to the current financial and commodity market conditions being experienced by Southern Pioneer using an annual formula-based rate approach rather than traditional rate case filings provides significant benefits to Southern Pioneer and its consumers, which is exactly what was intended when seeking to implement the DSC-FBR Plan.